 Dress your best (even when you feel like crap)

-Dressing your sparkling best is probably the last thing on your mind right now, but making an effort on the outside can provide a temporary mind trick.
+As shallow as it sounds, making an effort on the outside helps provide a temporary mind trick.
 Wear clothes that make you feel comfortable, awesome and confident.
 As they say - fake it until you make it.

 Remind yourself that endings are also beginnings in disguise